 British Steel on Verge of Full Nationalisation as Government Deadline Looms

-The UK government is on the verge of fully nationalising British Steel, with full economic control expected to transfer from its Chinese owner, Jingye, within weeks, as negotiations over the future of the country's last remaining blast furnaces reach a critical juncture.
+The UK government is on the verge of fully nationalising British Steel, with full economic control expected to transfer from its Chinese owner, Jingye, within weeks, as negotiations over the future of the country's last remaining blast furnaces reach a critical juncture β and the British taxpayer continues to foot a bill running at approximately Β£1.3 million per day.

-The move would complete a process that began in April 2025, when the government used emergency legislation — the Steel Industry (Special Measures) Act 2025 — to take over the daily running of the loss-making steelmaker and prevent the closure of its Scunthorpe plant.
+The move would complete a process that began in April 2025, when the government used emergency legislation β the Steel Industry (Special Measures) Act 2025 β to take over the daily running of the loss-making steelmaker and prevent the closure of its Scunthorpe plant.
+Since then, the government has provided approximately Β£377 million in working capital, classified as a loan, to keep the furnaces burning.
+By June 2026, this spending is projected to reach Β£615 million, with the National Audit Office warning that costs could exceed Β£1.5 billion by 2028 if current rates continue.

 Background

 Jingye, the Chinese company that acquired British Steel out of insolvency in early 2020, has retained economic ownership even as the UK government has managed day-to-day operations.
-The government reportedly offered £100 million to Jingye for the business, but this was rejected; Jingye had originally demanded over £1 billion.
-Ministers are now considering setting a formal deadline for a deal to be reached.
+The government reportedly offered Β£100 million to Jingye for the business, but this was rejected; Jingye had originally demanded over Β£1 billion β a valuation ministers believe is grossly inflated.
+The impasse has made full nationalisation all but inevitable.

 Key Developments